-For the fees for instruction, see page 50.
+For the fees for instruction, see page 51-52.

-A senior recital in the applied major field is required of all music majors.
-Regular appearances in informal recitals are required of all applied music students.
+A senior recital in the performance major field is required of all music majors.
+Regular appearances in informal recitals are required of all performance students.
 Appearance in one formal departmental recital a semester is required of all music majors.
 At the end of each semester jury examinations are given in applied music.